 Del now has End Stage Kidney Disease and desperately needs a life-saving donor kidney, blood type O. You can make a difference.
 Please help spread the word to your family members, friends, co-workers, or any groups you are affiliated with.
 The more people we reach the greater the probability we can find a suitable kidney match for Del.

-Del is also registered with RJWBarnabas Health (NJ) and a few other hospitals.
+Del is registered with RJWBarnabas Health (NJ) and a few other hospitals.
 Please specify Del’s name when you call so that your donation goes to him.

 We are asking for your help in reaching the masses, a lot of reaching out is done via emails and social media, it CAN reach the right person who can save Del’s life (it’s happened before).
 Please email it, post it on Facebook, tweet it on Twitter and all of your social media sites.
 Tell your friends about it any way you can.

 – We are born with 2 kidneys but can survive with one.

 – Polycystic Kidney Disease is a genetic disorder so family members can be affected and are not good donor candidates.

 – People with the most common type of PKD progress to kidney failure also called end-stage renal disease (ESRD).

 – Living donor transplants represent the best opportunity for a positive long-term outcome.